-To access the Helpline by phone, dial toll-free within Canada, Guam, Puerto Rico and the United States: 866-294-9302.
-Outside the U.S. and Canada, see the international dialing instructions in the Speaking Up Policy or by clicking on the Ethics and Compliance Helpline in the Quick Links list under Resources on the PubTalk homepage.
+To access the Helpline by phone, see the Ethics and Compliance Helpline website for local numbers.
+See the international dialing instructions in the Speaking Up Policy or by clicking on the Ethics and Compliance Helpline in the Quick Links list under Resources on the PubTalk homepage.

 The call will be answered in English.
 To continue your call in another language, please state your language request for an interpreter.
 It may take up to three minutes to arrange for an interpreter.
 During this time, please be patient and do not hang up.
 We want to hear from you.

-For more information about the Helpline or to ask a question or make a report online, please visit www.molsoncoorshelpline.ethicspoint.com.
-How to Raise an Issue Directly to the Molson Coors Board If you desire to report concerns regarding accounting, internal accounting controls or auditing matters directly to the Audit Committee of the Board of Directors, you may specify that when using the Helpline or send a written communication to: Audit Committee Molson Coors Beverage Company C/O Corporate Secretary 250 S. Wacker Drive Chicago, IL 60606 Waivers of the Code Any employee who believes that a waiver or exception to this Code is warranted should contact the Vice President, Ethics and Compliance.
+For more information about the Helpline or to ask a question or make a report online, please visit SpeakUpMolsonCoors.com.

+How to Raise an Issue Directly to the Molson Coors Board

+If you desire to report concerns regarding accounting, internal accounting controls or auditing matters directly to the Audit Committee of the Board of Directors, you may specify that when using the Helpline or send a written communication to:

+Audit Committee

+Molson Coors Beverage Company

+C/O Corporate Secretary

+320 S. Canal St

+Chicago, IL 60606

+Waivers of the Code

+Any employee who believes that a waiver or exception to this Code is warranted should contact the Vice President, Ethics and Compliance.
 However, a waiver of (or amendment to) the Code for an officer or member of the Molson Coors Beverage Company (MCBC) Board of Directors may be made only by the MCBC Audit Committee of the Board of Directors and must promptly be disclosed to shareholders.

+Index

-Index Accounting Records - 48 Discrimination - 18 Antitrust - 28 Diversity - 18 Bribery - 34 Entertainment - 30 Charitable Donations - 24 Environment - 18 Competition - 28 Gifts - 30 Confidential Information - 52 Harassment - 18 Conflicts of Interest - 42 Health Safety - 16 Corruption - 34 Human Rights - 22 Import and Export Laws - 36 Inclusion - 18 Inside Information - 46 Internal Controls - 48 IT Security - 52 Political Contributions - 24 Privacy - 20 Records Management - 48 Sanctions - 36 Stock Trading - 46 Suppliers - 40 Sustainability - 38 Trade - 36 Use of Company Assets - 52 Volunteering - 24 Workplace Violence - 16
+Accounting Records - 48 Culture - 18 Antitrust - 28 Discrimination - 18 Entertainment - 30 Bribery - 34 Charitable Donations - 24 Environment - 18 Gifts - 30 Competition - 28 Confidential Information -Harassment - 18 52 Conflicts of Interest - 42 Health Safety - 16 Corruption - 34 Human Rights - 22

+Import and Export Laws - 36

+Inside Information - 46

+Internal Controls - 48

+IT Security - 52

+Political Contributions - 24

+Privacy - 20

+Records Management - 48

+Respectful Workplace - 18

+Sanctions - 36

+Stock Trading - 46

+Suppliers - 40

+Sustainability - 38

+Trade - 36

+Use of Company Assets - 52

+Volunteering - 24

+Workplace Violence - 16